unosquare/embedio/README.md

 ```

 ## Notes
 [1] - EmbedIO uses lowercase URL parts.
-In Windows systems this is the expected behaviour but in Unix systems using MONO please refer to [Mono IOMap](http://www.mono-project.com/docs/advanced/iomap/) if you want to work with case insensitive URL parts.
+In Windows systems, this is the expected behavior but in Unix systems using MONO please refer to [Mono IOMap](http://www.mono-project.com/docs/advanced/iomap/) if you want to work with case-insensitive URL parts.